View on GitHub

 Runtime enforcement

-Runtime validation is plumbed through codegen-generated MethodDesc::Call lambdas, not the AS-to-native bridge. ../BuildTools/codegen.py emits per-method calls to NativeDataProvider::CheckArgNotNull / CheckReturnNotNull (defined in ../Source/Common/ScriptSystem.h) right before/after the native invocation:
+Native validation continues to be plumbed through codegen-generated MethodDesc::Call lambdas, not the AS-to-native bridge. ../BuildTools/codegen.py emits per-method calls to NativeDataProvider::CheckArgNotNull / CheckReturnNotNull (defined in ../Source/Common/ScriptSystem.h) right before/after the native invocation:

 MethodDesc::Call(call)